maxcrous/multiview_notebooks/README.md

 ## Multiview notebooks
 This is a collection of educational notebooks on multi-view geometry and computer vision.
-Subjects covered in these notebooks include
+Subjects covered in these notebooks include:

 - Camera calibration
 - Perspective projection